sandstormports/gitlabhq/doc/ci/yaml/README.md

 will be downloaded and extracted in the context of the build.
 The same happens for `test:linux` and artifacts from `build:linux`.

-The job `deploy` will download artifacts from all previous builds because of the [stage](#stages) precedence:
+The job `deploy` will download artifacts from all previous jobs because of the [stage](#stages) precedence:

 ```yaml